 The Masjid-i Jahān-Numā, commonly known as the Jama Masjid of Delhi, is one of the largest mosques in India.
 Like Lotus Temple, Qutub Miner and Red Fort it is also one of the most visited historic religious site in Delhi.

 Humayun’s tomb is the tomb of the Mughal Emperor Humayun in Delhi, India.
 The fusion of Persian and Mughal architecture has lured its visitor since its creation, which started in 1565 and ended in 1572.
 The tomb was commissioned by Humayun’s wife, Bega Begum, and designed by Mirak Mirza Ghiyas, a Persian architect chosen by her, and it was the first gardened and heavily red-stoned tomb in that era.
 Many famous Mughal emperors rest here in peace.
-UNESCO, too was moved by the structure and listed Humayun’s Tomb as a World Heritage Centre.
+Humayun’s Tomb is UNESCO World Heritage Site.

-Sprawling over 7 acres, Laxminarayan Mandir, or as it is fondly called, Birla Mandir, is one of the well-known attractions of Delhi.
+Sprawling over 7 acres, Laxminarayan Mandir, local calls it as Birla Mandir, is one of the well-known attractions of Delhi.
 Inaugurated by Mahatma Gandhi, it took some six years to complete its construction.
-The work started for this one in 1933 and was completed only in 1939, after which it was thrown open to visitors.
+The work started for this one in 1933 and finished in 1939, opened to visitors.
 Built as an initiative of B.R.
-Birla and Jugal Kishore Birla, well-known industrialists and Samaritans, the temple is dedicated to Hindu deities–Vishnu and Laxmi.
+Birla and Jugal Kishore Birla, well-known industrialists and Samaritans. the temple is dedicated to Hindu deities–Vishnu and Laxmi.
 King Udaybhanu Singh laid the foundation stone for the temple.

-The 3-storeyed temple was built in Nagara style, with the entire temple carved with scenes from Hindu mythologies.
+The 3-storeyed Nagara-style temple has carved with scenes from Hindu mythologies.
 Apart from Lord Narayan and Goddess Lakshmi, various other shrines dedicated to Lord Shiva, Lord Krishna, Hanuman, and Buddha are also present.

 Qutub Minar in Delhi is a world heritage site and a great masterpiece of Mughal architecture.
 It should be on your must-see list.
-The 72.5 meters (237.8 feet) tall minaret was constructed in 1192 by Qutab-ud-din Aibak and later completed by his successor Iltutmish.
+Qutab-ud-din Aibak started building this 72.5 meters (237.8 feet) tall minaret, and later Iltutmish finished it.
 The soaring conical tower is an exquisite example of Indo-Islamic Afghan architecture.

 The base of the Qutub Minar measures 14.32 meters, and the top of the structure measures 2.75 meters.
 The bird’s eye view of Delhi city from the top is amazing.
-The tower is so high that around 379 steps are needed to be climbed to reach the top.
-Another taller tower adjacent to Qutub Minar is named Alai Minar, which is somewhat tilted in one direction.
+The tower is so high that you need climb around 379 steps to reach the top.
+Another taller tower adjacent to Qutub Minar is Alai Minar, which is somewhat tilting in one direction.